pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 {{% notice warning %}}
 **No default k8s CPU and memory requests and limits** are created for pachd.
 If you don't provide values in the values.yaml file, then those requests and limits are simply not set.

-For Production deployments, Pachyderm strongly recommends that you **[create your values.yaml file with CPU and memory requests and limits for both pachd and etcd](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/pachyderm/values.yaml)** set to values appropriate to your specific environment.
+For Production deployments, MLDM strongly recommends that you **[create your values.yaml file with CPU and memory requests and limits for both pachd and etcd](https://github.com/pachyderm/pachyderm/blob/{{% majorMinorVersion %}}/etc/helm/pachyderm/values.yaml)** set to values appropriate to your specific environment.
 For reference, 1 CPU and 2 GB memory for each is a sensible default.
 {{% /notice %}}

 ###  Install Pachyderm's Helm Chart